Uniform polynomial bounds on torsion from rational geometric isogeny classes: The Proof of Theorem

-\end{proof} The next theorem gives uniform upper bounds on the orders of torsion points and cyclic subgroups of rational non-CM elliptic curves, in terms of the degrees of their fields of definition.
-The bound on torsion points is an improvement of the bound in \cite[Theorem 1.3]{CP18} by a square-root factor of the degree. \begin{theorem} For each $\epsilon>0$ there exists a constant $c_\epsilon>0$ such that for any non-CM elliptic curve $E/\Q$, for any integer $n\in\Z^+$ and for any torsion point $P\in E(\oQ)$ of order $n$, setting $C:=\langle P\rangle$ one has both
+The next theorem gives upper bounds on the orders of torsion points and cyclic subgroups of $ \Q$-rational non-CM elliptic curves, in terms of the degrees of their fields of definition.
+This improves the bound in \cite[Theorem 1.3]{CP18} by at least a square-root factor of the degree.
+After proving this, we will prove Theorem \ref{Thm_Rational_j} as a corollary.